kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 let person: Student & Employee;

 // Interfaces using `extends` are faster than type intersections (can cache)

-// Object types in TypeScript aren't "sealed" / "closed" / "final".
-// In other words, if you have a variable of type `{ a: string }`,
-// it's possible that the variable points to a value like `{ a: "hello", b: 42 }`. interface Dimensions {
-  width: number;
-  height: number;
-  depth?: number;
-}

-const p = {
-  width: 32,
-  height: 14,
-  depht: 11, // <-- fine
-};
-const q: Dimensions = p; // also fine

 declare function handleRequest(url: string, method: "GET" | "POST"): void;
 // Error: Argument of type 'string' is not assignable to parameter of type '"GET" | "POST"'.